 Despite this, we’re more stressed about money than ever.
 Why is that?

-Aside from rising inflation and years of crisis, we’re also just less mindful of our money.
+Aside from rising inflation and years of crisis, we’re also less mindful of our money.
 Gone are the days of balancing our checkbooks.
 Now, we can go a whole month without checking our bank balances.
 The only hazard?
 An overdraft fee.

-On top of that, we often spend without thinking about it, or as Daniella points out, allow our emotions to dictate our spending habits.
+On top of that, we often spend without thinking about it or, as Daniella points out, allow our emotions to dictate our spending habits.